${\rm G}_2$-instantons on generalised Kummer constructions: ASD instantons on ALE spaces

-The last part of this proposition tells us that the deformation theory is always unobstructed and hence $M(E,\theta)$ is a smooth manifold.
-By the first part the tangent space of $M(E,\theta)$ at $[A]$ agrees with the $L^2$ kernel of $\delta_A$ and thus the formal hyperkähler structure is indeed well-defined.
+\begin{remark} From the second part of this proposition one can deduce that the deformation theory of framed finite energy ASD instantons is always unobstructed; hence, $M(E,\theta)$ is a smooth manifold (see also \cite[Proposition~5.1]{Nakajima1990}).
+By the first part the tangent space of $M(E,\theta)$ at $[A]$ agrees with the $L^2$ kernel of $\delta_A$ and thus the formal hyperk\"ahler structure is indeed well-defined. \end{remark}